tektoncd/triggers/docs/eventlisteners.md

     oc get route el-listener  -o=jsonpath='{.spec.host}' # REPLACE el-listener WITH YOUR SERVICE NAME FROM STEP 1
    ```

-4. Test the configuragion with `curl` or set up a GitHub Webhook that sends events to it.
+4. Test the configuration with `curl` or set up a GitHub Webhook that sends events to it.

 ## Understanding the deployment of an `EventListener`